microsoft/Fabric_Workshops/docs/03-labs-and-modules/README.md

-# Choose your Own Fabric Adventure
+# Choose your Own Fabric Lab

-Once you've created your capacity and workspace, choose your own Fabric adventure from this list to explore it's different capabilities:
+Once you've created your capacity and workspace, choose your own Fabric lab from this list to explore it's different capabilities:

 | Module | Lab |
 | ------ | ------ |